Interpretable ML for High-Frequency Execution: Application: optimal order placement

 \subsubsection{The effect of CEXs fee policy on the strategy}

-When trading cryptocurrency, agents may face very different transaction fees depending on their monthly turnover.
-We build an example to illustrate the strong sensitivity of the strategy to the fee policy.\\
+When trading in CEXs, agents may face very different transaction fees depending on their monthly turnover.
+We build an example to illustrate the strong sensitivity of the strategy to the fee policy.

 We consider an agent who posts a buy limit order in the book at the current best bid price $p_0^b=19,999.50$ USD and a bid ask spread of $1.00$ USD.
 Suppose that the model predicts a clean-up cost $\mathcal{V}=2.00$ USD (which would correspond to an annualized volatility of approximately 56\%).
-Following Coinbase's fee scaling presented in Table \ref{tab:fee_policy}, we display the decision map as a function of fee level and execution probability of the posted order.
+We present the trading fee policy of Coinbase in Table \ref{tab:fee_policy}.
+In Figure \ref{fig:saving_cost_vs_fee_level}, we display the decision map of the execution algorithm as a function of the fee level and the execution probability.
+We clearly observe that for a fixed execution probability, the fee level has a strong impact over the optimal decision.